 5. Air Popped Popcorn

-Cheese offers healthy fiber and protein, but also come loaded with fat and sodium, so go for the skinny versions.
+Cheese offers healthy fibre and protein, but also come loaded with fat and sodium, so go for the skinny versions.
 When you’re eating on the go, crackers and cheese offer a convenient and filling snack option.

 7. Health Bars

 Health bars can be an excellent hunger buster but just be aware that some bars are high in sugar and/or fat.
-Choose a bar that is high in protien to keep you feeling fuller for longer.
+Choose a bar that is high in protein to keep you feeling fuller for longer.
 Our favourite bars are from Carmen’s Kitchen.
 My personal favourite is the gluten free nut bar.

 We also love Thank You bars.
 They are simply packed full of all the good stuff; whole grains, seeds, nuts and dried fruits to ensure pure deliciousness.
 Plus 100% of the profits help to feed people in need.
 Who knew you could do good while eating snacks?